Q & A with H. Doug Matsuoka

 In Western music, we call the difference between two notes an “interval,” and we use a number to describe the distance in pitch between the two.
 Two instruments playing the same note are playing a unison.
 If one is playing A and the other B, they are playing a second.
 A to C is a third etc. If we look at the sequence of the Partitas, we will notice that Partita 2 is a second above the First Partita.
 The Third Partita is a third below the second.
 The Fourth Partita is a fourth above the third, and the Fifth is a fifth below the Fourth Partita.
 And yes, the Fifth Partita in E is a fifth above the Fourth Partita.
 So the Seventh partita must be a seventh below the Sixth Partita in F. If we gather up all these keys, we can arrange them in the following sequence, with the last one in F, first: F G A Bb C D E. These are the notes in an F major scale, which the last partita in F completes.

-Except there is no known Sixth Partita.
+Except there is no known Seventh Partita.

 Bach loved this sort of cypher, and we see it everywhere in his music.
 I understand that other collections of music for solo violin, cello, etcetera, are in sets of six, but nowhere else was there a cypher so clear as this.
 Also, Bach had previously written that there would be seven in the series.
 So, if a Seventh Partita is discovered, I told you so.